Events and lecture series

 ► Program Winter 2019/2020

-The new program will start from July 1, 2020 with events in the Graduate Center in Neuenheimer Feld 370.
+Weare preparing to launch the new program from October 1, 2020 with events in the Graduate Center in Neuenheimer Feld 370.
 We are planning on covering the following topics until the end of the year:

 - Project Management - Tools and Skills,